kcwong395/EECTF-Writeups/General/Sign The Bill/README.md

 # Sign The Bill (50 points)

-Students are given an encoded message
+Students are given an encoded message (Refer to Message.txt)

 Decode it using base64 image decoder